-In 2019, Cold Control were approached by Carrier & Watkins Hire to develop the evaporator sections on a number of temporary glycol chiller systems.
+In 2019, Cold Control were approached by a specialist temperature control solutions client to develop the evaporator sections on a number of temporary glycol chiller systems.

 They required a multi-purpose temporary glycol cooler that could do both chill and freeze applications, in both 25kw and 50kw models.

 Looking at the project in hand, it was clear that Cold Control would need to firstly select the right cooler, then build the control panel and manage the wiring of the units.

 Working with an Italian cooler manufacturer, Cold Control started the project by selecting two coolers to do the required duties.
 Next, AJ Grant, Refrigeration Development Manager at Cold Control, designed the control panel alongside a control panel specialist that would operate the cooler in either mode.
 It was designed like a suitcase so that it was portable, with ‘plug and play’ functionality.

 Cold Control spent two days at the specialist temperature control client’s depot to build the prototypes – one for each model.
 Once finalised, the build itself took place at Cold Control’s workshop in Ropley, Hampshire.